Yoneda's lemma for internal higher categories: Left fibrations and Yoneda's lemma

-The main goal of this chapter is to formulate and prove Yoneda's lemma for categories in an $\infty$-topos $\BB$.
-The proof will rely on the interplay between $\Univ$-valued functors on a category $\I{C}$ in $\BB$ and \emph{left fibrations} $p\colon \I{P}\to\I{C}$, a result that is commonly referred to as the \emph{Grothendieck construction}.
+The main goal of this chapter is to formulate and prove Yoneda's lemma for $\BB$-categories.
+The proof will rely on the interplay between $\Univ$-valued functors on a $\BB$-category $\I{C}$ and \emph{left fibrations} $p\colon \I{P}\to\I{C}$, a result that is commonly referred to as the \emph{Grothendieck construction}.
 The collection of left fibrations forms the right class of a factorisation system in $\Cat(\BB)$ whose left complement is comprised of \emph{initial functors}.
-Sections~\ref{sec:leftFibrations} to~\ref{sec:covariantEquivalences} are devoted to a discussion of this factorisation system, and in section~\ref{sec:GrothendieckConstruction} we discuss the Grothendieck construction.
-Finally, we prove Yoneda's lemma in section~\ref{sec:YonedaLemma}.
+We discuss this factorisation system in \S~\ref{sec:leftFibrations}--\ref{sec:covariantEquivalences}, and in \S~\ref{sec:GrothendieckConstruction} and \S~\ref{sec:universalLeftFibration} we establish the Grothendieck construction and study some of its consequences.
+Finally, we prove Yoneda's lemma in \S~\ref{sec:YonedaLemma}.

 \begin{remark} Our strategy for the proof of Yoneda's lemma is inspired by Cisinski's proof of Yoneda's lemma for $\infty$-categories in~\cite{cisinski2019a}. \end{remark}